 The Introduction to Economics course is classified as type A1 in the design of the degree.
 This implies that the proportion of different educational activities is as follows: General Teaching (GT) constitute 70% of the training activities undertaken in the course.
 The remaining 30% consists of practical work in seminars (PT).
-The assessment system will maintain consistency with the training activities undertaken

-The assessment system will maintain consistency with the training activities undertain this type of subject.
+The assessment system will maintain consistency with the training activities undertaken in this type of subject.

 General Teaching (GT), specific skills and learning tools acquired will be assessed through a final exam.
 This will make up 70% of the final grade for the course.
 Practical Teaching (PT) will be evaluated through continuous assessment.
 This ongoing evaluation will include both an exam and activities designed to reinforce the specific skills acquired in lectures (GT).
 PT assessment makes up the remaining 30% of the final grade for the course.
-More specifically, 20% of the final grade will be obtained by doing specific activities during the course, and 10% left will be evaluated in the final grade for the course.